tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Wide application in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+• Key role in the industry of new technologies – find application in hard drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, tiny parts of these products can be problematic in medical diagnosis in case of swallowing.
+• Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
+Additionally, tiny parts of these devices have the potential to be problematic in medical diagnosis in case of swallowing.

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.